image of autonomous driving image of autonomous driving

 Stellantis and the L3Pilot Automated Driving Project

-In late 2021, Stellantis presented the results of its contribution to the L3Pilot, one of the most important European projects in automated driving involving 34 partners ranging from suppliers, to research institutes, road authorities and OEMs.
+Stellantis participated in the L3Pilot Project, one of the most important European projects in automated driving involving 34 partners ranging from suppliers, to research institutes, road authorities and OEMs.
+Stellantis’ contribution culminated with a successful automated driving demonstration via a long-distance journey from Paris to Hamburg.

-Building on the results of the L3Pilot, Stellantis will continue as a major contributor in the EU co-funded project, Hi-Drive.
-This four-year project (2021-2025) will address a number of key challenges in deployment of greater levels of automated driving.
+Building on the results of the L3Pilot, Stellantis continues as a major contributor in the EU co-funded project, Hi-Drive.
+This project will address a number of key challenges in deployment of more advanced levels of automated driving.

 5G Technology in Service of Autonomous Driving

-Together with the 5G Automotive Association network, Stellantis tested real-time in-vehicle and pedestrian safety notifications using high-speed 5G cellular and multi-access edge computing (MEC) technology in live trials conducted in Turin (Italy) in late 2021 and Blacksburg, Virginia (U.S.) in early 2022.
+Together with the 5G Automotive Association network, Stellantis tested real-time in-vehicle and pedestrian safety notifications using high-speed 5G cellular and multi-access edge computing (MEC) technology in live trials conducted in Turin (Italy) and Blacksburg, Virginia (U.S.).